N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Methodology

 \section{Methodology}

-We now instantiate the representation-space safety evaluation framework outlined above.
-Given a set of models $\mathcal{M} = \{M_1,\dots,M_K\}$ and probing conditions $A \in \{B,J,R,P\}$ (benign, jailbreak, ideal refusal), our goal is to map internal activation trajectories to scalar safety indicators.
-The pipeline proceeds in three stages: (i) extracting layer-wise hidden states and normalizing them along a standardized progress axis; (ii) fitting a benign manifold and defining a geometric turning angle that measures instantaneous deviation from this manifold; and (iii) aggregating slice-wise Jensen--Shannon divergences of turning-angle distributions into Jensen--Shannon Separability (JSS) metrics and a normalized safety score.
+This section formalizes the representation-space safety evaluation framework proposed above.
+Our goal is to map internal activation trajectories to scalar safety metrics.
+We first define the notation and probing conditions, followed by the framework's three core stages: (i) trajectory extraction and standardization; (ii) benign manifold fitting and geometric turning angle calculation; and (iii) distribution divergence measurement and safety score aggregation.